Vyral/base-template/_posts/2020-09-15-whats-driving-this-crazy-market.md

 {% include pullquote.html %}

 What’s driving the market right now?
-People are looking for a sense of place and a sense of security.
-People are moving from larger cities out here, others are finally becoming homeowners after years of renting. **This combination has driven up real estate averages by an average of $40,000 in the last year.&nbsp;**
+People are looking for a sense of place and security.
+People are moving out here from larger cities, while others are finally becoming homeowners after years of renting. **This combination has driven up real estate values by an average of $40,000 in the last year.&nbsp;**

 If you’ve thought about selling your home at all in the near future, we should have a conversation.
-If you have any questions for me in the meantime, don’t hesitate to reach out.
+If you have any questions, don’t hesitate to reach out to me.
 Give me a call or send me an email today and let’s have a conversation.